lnashier/glow/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please see the Examples in our main README.md before submitting your issue.
+Please see the Examples in the main README.md before submitting your issue.

 ### Use case(s) - what problem will this feature solve?